scrabbletank/farhome-rules/rulesdoc.md

 Attempt to record your senses into an object, allowing a creature to replay your recording by holding the object and speaking a command word.
 Make a spellcasting roll, adding a superior die if a gemstone worth at least 50sc is used to store the recording.
 You can record a memory from the past 24 hours or record what you are currently experiencing.
 Depending on your successes the quality of the recording will change:

-- **0-1**: There is no sound, and the visuals are too blurry to make out faces, but you can make out the environment you are in.
+- **1-2**: There is no sound, and the visuals are too blurry to make out faces, but you can make out the environment you are in.
-- **2-3**: You can determine each creatures species, but not face.
-You get a good idea of the area (in a cellar/building, number of trees, important landmarks such as a rock or pillar).
-You can hear if people are talking, but cannot make out words.
+- **3-4**: You can determine each creatures species, but not face.
+You get a good idea of the area (in a cellar/building, number of trees, important landmarks such as a stone pillar or tavern sign).
+You can hear if people are talking and their tone, but cannot make out words.
-- **3-5**: You can make out a creatures species and identify them if you have seen them before.
+- **5**: You can make out a creatures species and identify them if you have seen them before.
 You can hear enough to make out individual words when spoken, although there are occasional gaps.
 - **6+**: The recording is exact, with the user seeing and hearing exactly as the caster saw.

 The recording is permanent, unless a command word is spoken to end the spell or _Dispel Magic_ is cast on it.
 A creature under _Nondetection_ appears as a blurry patch and their voice is unrecognizable regardless of the quality of recording.